 Most solar collectors are operated at elevated temperatures well above that which was used to measure the emissivity factor.
 The result is that the amount of emitted radiation is higher than expected.

 Classically flat black paint, Parsons black, was used on solar collectors.
 While it is cheap to apply it is not necessarily the best material to use.
 The black paint has an absorption factor of .98.
-This means that 98% of the available solar energy is converted into heat in the collector.
+This means that 98% of the available solar power is converted into heat in the collector.
 The collector gets hot.
 Some of the heat is emitted as radiation.
-In this case 98% of the possible black body energy is radiated.
+In this case 98% of the possible black body power is radiated.

 Look at it this way.
-If the emissivity factor is lower we get to keep more of our hard earned energy.
+If the emissivity factor is lower we get to keep more of our hard earned power.
 Ideally the emissivity should be zero.
 Of course that's impossible.
 The best we can do is to look for materials that have high absorption and low emissivity.

 This is a table of absorption and emissivity for some solar materials. (?)